ddockers/tech241-aws/aws_intro.md

 This new rule will be saved for all new machines we create.

-Put the path to the key like in Azure. `ssh -i "~/.ssh/tech241.pem" ubuntu@ec2-3-250-228-67.eu-west-1.compute.amazonaws.com`.
+When an instance is launched, the machine automatically runs.

+Clicking on the machine gives you an option to go to the *Connect* page.

+The path to the key will need to be added since it's not automatically listed. `~/.ssh` is added to the start of the key path.
 This is so that we don't have to ssh in from the folder - we can do it from anywhere.

 The user is ubuntu by default.